armanjindal/garden/content/digital-garden/reading/Living Book Commentaries/The Bhagavad-Gita.md

 > abandons possession
 > and performs actions with his body alone

-Q: Discerning "action" from "inaction" is not trivial.
-"Acting" does not equaling "doing."
+- Discerning "action" from "inaction" is not trivial.
+"Acting" does not equal "doing."

 Q: Knowledge as "purifier"?

 What is the ontological status of knowledge?
-What does it mean to be knowledge?
-In a Western context knowledge always is understood as additive.
+What does it mean to be knowledgeable?
+In a Western context, knowledge is always understood as additive.
 This idea is embedded into the language.
-We "gain" and "posses" knowledge as if it were a material quantity stored in our brain, like books on a shelf.
-Memory is a look up operation on this table.
+We "gain" and "possess" knowledge as if it were a material quantity stored in our brain, like books on a shelf.
+Memory is a look-up operation on this table.

-Though I do yet posses the language, this seems to refer to knowledge as purifying/subtractive quality.
-Much like  philosophical role of critique: it is the clearing of false/unhealthy belief.
+However, here, knowledge has a purifying/subtractive quality.
+Much like the philosophical role of critique, it is the clearing of false/unhealthy beliefs.

+In the introductory section, Laurie Patton's section on the *gunas*, the three qualities of the universe *sattva*.
+The term isn't just truth but its 'quality.'
+The quality is one of lightness.
+This is an interesting contrast where I've heard truth often described as a burdensome weight — something that is crushing.

 Q: What is the relationship between knowledge and action?
-On one end, knowledge arises from action, but also directs it.
+On one end, knowledge arises from action but also directs it.

 > Content with whatever comes by chance,
 > beyond dualities, free from envy,